 I’m loving the rustic, primitive feel of it, and can’t wait to snatch up more screens while I’m out fleatiquing.

-I hope you’ve enjoyed this simple project, and I would love it if you would pin and share to inspire others to look at cast-offs in a different light. ♥
+I hope you’ve enjoyed this simple project on how to paint a window screen.
+I would love it if you would pin and share to inspire others to look at cast-offs in a different light. ♥

-Next week is Trash to Treasure Transformation Tuesday (say that five times fast!), and I will be showing you what I make with these…hee hee hee.
+Next up is Trash to Treasure Tuesday (say that five times fast!)
+I will be showing you what I make with these…hee hee hee.
+Head HERE TO SEE.